Car Insurance Requirements in California (2024)

 Comprehensive coverage

-Comprehensive coverage pays for damage to your vehicle from an event that is not a collision with another vehicle or object.
+Comprehensive coverage pays for damage to your vehicle from a non-collision event.
 This may apply in situations of vandalism, theft, weather damage, or a run-in with an animal.

 Uninsured/underinsured motorist coverage